mathieu-sibue/preparing-interviews-with-nlp-audio/back/res/models/README.md

 For confidentiality purposes, the model trained to perform multilabel emotion classification cannot be shared.
-For file size considerations, the pretrained SpaCy model to perform PoS tagging in TopicRank cannot be uploaded here.
+For file size considerations, the pretrained SpaCy model to perform PoS tagging and TopicRank cannot be uploaded here.